drk-m-s/on_device_asr-llm-tts/README.md

 # Real-Time Voice Conversation System (ASR + LLM + TTS)
 Voice Conversation Pipeline (ASR → LLM → TTS)

 [ ] ASR：interruption， latency, and echo cancellation
-in vanilla_PiperVoice, modify asr_llm_tts.py STEP by STEP:
-- can it quasi-immediately detect if the audio is from the same voice of voiceprint/tts_ref_0.wav?
-- if so, can it be quickly done?
-- if so, can it quit recordding immediately if it knows it actually from the sound of itself?

 [ ] LLM: a fine-tuned model with customized vocabulary style
 - [x] a substitute gguf